 Terry Nelson, a member of the Beacon City Council who is black, said he’s had trouble getting minority community members to attend its meetings.

 “It’s difficult to hold people accountable without knowing what everyone’s situation is,” such as work schedules, he says.
 “But it breaks my heart.
 I wish there was a way for other portions of our community to be heard.”

 Landahl and Dansereau-Rumley say they know there is more work to be done.
-But, says Dansereau-Rumley, “the clearer we get about what we value and begin to demonstrate that,” the more easily the district can present to “candidates something that they want to be a part of.”Did you find this article useful or informative?
-Please consider a contribution to support our nonprofit journalism.
-Our annual appeal has begun!
-All gifts of up to $1,000 through Dec.
-31 will be matched TWICE!
-Click here for details.
-We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.
+But, says Dansereau-Rumley, “the clearer we get about what we value and begin to demonstrate that,” the more easily the district can present to “candidates something that they want to be a part of.”The Current is a nonprofit supported by its readers; please consider a tax-deductible contribution.